California Elder Abuse Laws – Criminal and Civil

 While there are similarities between actions covered by PC 368 and the Act, there are some noteworthy differences.

-- PC 368 is a criminal statute punishing defendants through jail times or fines.
+- PC 368 is a criminal statute punishing defendants through jail time or fines.
 Meanwhile, the Act is a civil statute offering remedies for plaintiffs through monetary damages.

 - The California Elder Abuse Act identifies a class of mandated reporters or individuals required by law to report suspected incidents of elder abuse to appropriate authorities.